Duration: 4 Days

 Q18.
 Do you think I should bring any medications?

 A18.
-Yes, it is always advisable to bring your own medication on any trek, regardless of whether the organisers provide it.
+Yes, it is always advisable to bring your own medication on any trek, regardless of whether the organizers provide it.

-A21.
+A20.
 After selecting the trek you want to go on, the first step is to fill out the booking form.
-A payment is required to finalise the reservation.
+Payment is required to finalize the reservation.
 To make it easier for you to book, all details will be emailed to you.

-A24.
-No. You should wait for booking confirmation from the Trekkaro executive after registering.
+A23.
+No. You should wait for a booking confirmation from the Trekkaro executive after registering.
 When you get it, complete your registration by paying the cost and booking your trip at the same time.

 Terms & Conditions

 1- Accommodation: Full load camping arrangements on the mountain with a large mess tent and tables.
 Stay from Day 1 to Day 4 (Barsu to Barsu).
-In Barsu, Stay will be in Guest House/Camp/Home Stay on sharing basis.
-You will camp on the trek (2 person per tent).
+In Barsu, Stay will be in a Guest House/Camp/Home Stay on sharing basis.
+You will camp on the trek (3 people per tent/room).

 2- Meals: All meals during the trek starting with dinner on Day 1 till Breakfast on Day 4.
 (Simple Nutritious Vegetarian food)